• B.A. Religious Studies: Socially Engaged Religious Traditions

 • Vajrayana Buddhist practices and teachings

-• Experiences around shame, guilt, and a strong inner critic
+• Experiences around shame, guilt, and the inner critical part of ourselves

 • Ruptures with community, teachers, and traditions